Shop the coverage and rates that are right for you

 If you're eligible for premium-free Part A (see question 8 for a definition of "premium free" Part A) because you or your spouse have paid Medicare taxes for at least 40 quarters (10 years), you can sign up for Part A at any time.

 If you must buy Part A and/or Part B, you can only sign up during a valid enrollment period.
 If you don't enroll when you're first eligible [generally three months before and up to three months after your 65th birthday month (there are special rules for individuals who don't enroll because they had group coverage with an organization with more than 20 employees)], in most cases you can only enroll in Parts A and/or B between January 1 and March 31 (the "General Enrollment Period"), and coverage for a Medicare Supplement, Medicare Advantage, Medicare Advantage Prescription Drug, or Medicare drug coverage (Part D) will begin the first of the month of your Part A or B effective date (whichever is later) if you submit your enrollment prior to the beginning of that month.
-Otherwise, contact us at 877-734-3884 (TTY: 711) to determine if you’re eligible for a Special Enrollment Period.
+Otherwise, contact us at 561-734-3884 or 877-734-3884 (TTY: 711) to determine if you’re eligible for a Special Enrollment Period.

 There are special enrollment periods for enrollment in Part B and non-premium free Part A for these situations for those who can’t sign up when first eligible: